NicolasBSN/NicolasBsn/README.md

 ### ⚡️ The purpose of this Github
 <br />
 This Github contains some of my work that I have done during my labs or my free time.
-The purpose of this, is to give you an overview of my previous work !
+The purpose of this, is to give you an overview of my previous work.
 I'll also upload content at a regular basis !

 ### ⚒️ How it is structured
 <br />
-You'll find below a repo per lecture, with a name and a Roman Numeral that indicates the degree of progress of a particular lecture !
+You'll find below a repo per lecture, with a name and a Roman Numeral that indicates the degree of progress of a particular lecture.